 5. Difficulty Responding to Signals for Reassurance

-In a relationship, if a person experiences problems or a lack of recent reassurance, they signal.
-The other responds, and anxiety is reduced.
+Ability to give care to each other is a fundamental part of establishing intimacy a secure relationship, but this is something avoidants can struggle with.
+Without having been shown how to do it in childhood, they can fear they don't know how to give care, miscue when to do it, or feel overwhelmed by such requests.
+Specifically, in a relationship if a person experiences problems or a lack of recent reassurance, they signal.
+In a secure relationship the other responds, and anxiety is reduced.
 The partner is responsive and respectful to requests for attention - they provide it just when needed, just the right amount—and are supportive without being intrusive.
 This results in a climate of trust and intimacy, with both partners more physically comfortable, with feelings of closeness, and reductions in stress and worry.
 This creates a sense of internal security which makes individuals less self-centred and more able to exhibit empathy.
 There is a sense of reasonableness and fairness between the partners, that it is easier to face problems together, and counting on each other is rewarded.
 This kindness and emotional stability results in satisfaction, where both partners feel understood, validated and loved.
 When, however, there is no response to signalling, anxiety increases and signalling becomes more insistent.

 Avoidants have a general lack of trust in others and are intimacy-avoidant as a way of trying to avoid strong emotions.
 They attempt to control their level of exposure to intimacy by typically failing to respond to messages requiring reassurance.
 There is an inability and lack of desire to respond supportively to request signals or even simple requests, and they respond instead by retreating into their shell, and feel harassed at being asked to give positive feeling.
 The avoidant is uncomfortable with constant requests, making them less likely to tolerate a long relationship.
 Their time is spent fending off intimacy.
 The avoidant will flee to a fortress of solitude when intimacy threatens them.